 Geoffrey Fowler, CEO and Principal, LDE UTC

 Geoffrey is an educator with a passion for bridging the gap between education and business.
-Having experience in both, Industrial and educational environments, Geoffrey is able to empower staff to research and create inspirational, industrial educational content that suits the needs of all students, despite their abilities.
-This “hands on” pedagogy approach has lead to outstanding student success results.
+Having experience in both industrial and educational environments, Geoffrey is able to empower staff to research and create inspirational, industrial educational content that suits the needs of all students, despite their abilities.
+This “hands on” pedagogy approach has led to outstanding student success results.

 In 2011 Geoffrey became one of three founding members of the leadership team that delivered two Da Vinci Studio Schools to Hertfordshire, both of which received good, in every category, from OFSTED.

-Geoffrey is delighted to be able to bring his experience of opening high quality new schools to East London and lead the London Design and Engineering UTC as Principal Designate.
+Geoffrey is delighted to have brought his experience of opening high quality new schools to East London and to lead the London Design and Engineering UTC as Principal.